 Step 4: Build a List of Converters

 Who’s the most likely group of people to buy your products?
 Your current customers.
 Selling more to your existing customers is always easier and cheaper than trying to sell to new customers.
-Now that you are recovering more cart abandoners, it’s time to look to sell more to existing customers.
+Now that you are recovering more cart abandoners, it’s time to look into targeting existing customers.

 Consider your repurchase cycles when you build these lists.
 If you sell a consumable, think about how soon someone will most likely need to repurchase.
 Is that 30 days, 90 days, 180 days?
-Also, consider at what time might a customer like to buy a complementary product.
+You should also consider what time a customer might like to buy a complementary product.

 - Someone has purchased